Purpose

 |

-| MODIFY [COLUMN] | Modifies the column attribute. | |
+| MODIFY [COLUMN] | Modifies the attributes of a column. | |

 | RENAME COLUMN old_col_name TO new_col_name | Renames a column.
-Only the column name is changed.
-The column definition is not changed.
+Only the column name is modified, and the column definition remains unchanged.

 Notice